yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 draft author's alone.

 I would like to thank Dave Garrett, Daniel Kahn Gillmor and Yoav Nir for their comments on this draft.
-Special thanks to Craig Francis for contributing the HPKP deployment script.
+Special thanks to Craig Francis for contributing the HPKP deployment script, and to Ralph Holz for several fruitful discussions.

 --- back